PAC-Bayes meta-learning with implicit task-specific posteriors: Experimental Evaluation

-As shown in \figureautorefname{~\ref{fig:regression_visualisation}}, SImPa is able to vary the prediction variance, especially when there is more uncertainty in the training data, while MAML can only output a single value at each data point.
-For a quantitative comparison, we train many probabilistic meta-learning methods, including PLATIPUS~\cite{finn2018probabilistic}, BMAML~\cite{yoon2018bayesian} and ABML~\cite{ravi2018amortized}, in the same regression problem.
-Here, BMAML consists of 10 particles trained without Chaser Loss, and ABML is trained with a uniform hyper-posterior.
-As shown in \figureautorefname~\ref{fig:SImPa_regression_NLL}, SImPa achieves much smaller negative log-likelihood (NLL), comparing to MAML, PLATIPUS and ABML, and comparable NLL to the non-parametric BMAML.
 To further evaluate the predictive uncertainty, we employ the reliability diagram based on the quantile calibration for regression~\cite{song19distribution}.
 The reliability diagram shows a correlation between predicted and actual probability.
 A perfectly calibrated model will have its predicted probability equal to the actual probability, and hence, align well with the diagonal \(y = x\).
 The results in \figureautorefname~\ref{fig:SImPa_regression_reliability_chart} show that the model trained with SImPa achieves the best calibration among all the methods considered.
 Due to the nature of a deterministic approach, MAML~\cite{finn2017model} is represented as a horizontal line, resulting in a poorly calibrated model.
-The two probabilistic meta-learning methods, PLATIPUS and ABML, perform better than MAML; however, the averaged slopes of their performance curves are quite close to MAML, implying that their diagonal Gaussian posteriors of task-specific model parameters have small covariances.
-This may be caused by their exclusive reliance on less-expressive diagonal Gaussian variational distributions.
+The two probabilistic meta-learning methods, PLATIPUS and ABML, perform better than MAML; however, the averaged slopes of their performance curves are quite close to MAML, implying that their multivariate normal posteriors of task-specific model parameters have small covariance diagonal values.
+This may be caused by their exclusive reliance on less-expressive multivariate normal distributions with diagonal covariance matrices.
 The performance of BMAML is slightly better than PLATIPUS and ABML due to its non-parameteric modelling approach.
-In contrast, SImPa employs a much richer variational distribution for task specific parameters, and therefore, produces a model with better calibration.
+In contrast, SImPa employs a much richer variational distribution \(q(\mathbf{w}_{i}; \lambda_{i})\) for task specific parameters, and therefore, produces a model with better calibration.
 For another quantitative comparison, we plot the expected calibration error (ECE)~\cite{guo2017oncalibration}, which is the weighted average of the absolute errors measuring from the diagonal, and the maximum calibration error (MCE)~\cite{guo2017oncalibration}, which returns the maximum of absolute errors in \figureautorefname~\ref{fig:SImPa_regression_ECE_MCE}.
 Overall, SImPa outperforms all of the state-of-the-art methods in both ECE and MCE.